JULIELab/HistEmo/README.md

 ## Overview
 This repository contains the following resources:
 - A gold standard of word-emotion association of German words in the 18th and 19th century manually annotated by several doctoral students of different fields of the humanities.
 - An extensive lexicon reflecting word-emotion association of German words in the 18th and 19th century.
-The lexicon was automatically induced by expanding a contemporary lexicon of this kind and jointly adapting it to that prior language stage.
+The lexicon was automatically induced by expanding a contemporary emotion lexicon and jointly adapting it to that prior language stage.

 Emotion is represented following the psychological Valence-Arousal-Dominance model.
 It assumes that an affective state can be described relative to three emotional dimensions: Valence (the degree of pleasentness or unpleasentness of an emotion), Arousal (degree of calmness or excitement), and Dominance (the degree of perceived control ranging from submissive to dominant).